deawx/CSS3-Bar-Graphs/README.md

 # CSS3-Bar-Graphs

  main.css is the main style sheet.
-It is located in styles directory.
+It is located in styles directory of each example.

  File is divided in the following sections: